-Professional Validates expertise of staff Promotes message and Requires marketing and outreach May not generate significant Fees (speaking, cutting-edge practices May generate significant income income depending on marketing/ consultation, if the product has wide appeal Reinforces expertise and outreach strategies Expertise may be identified with speaker technical accomplishments of agency or program Furthers mission/purpose through or trainer more than with the organization Increasing focus on professional assistance, and dissemination and replication of consultation may pull some agencies training) models, approaches, etc. away from their mission Sales (promotional items, training manuals or videos, etc.) See page 51 for information on social enterprise and entrepreneurial approaches.
+Professional Fees (speaking, consultation, technical assistance, and training) Validates expertise of staff Promotes message and cutting-edge practices May generate significant income if the product has wide appeal Reinforces expertise and accomplishments of agency or program Furthers mission/purpose through dissemination and replication of models, approaches, etc. Requires marketing and outreach May not generate significant income depending on marketing/ outreach strategies Expertise may be identified with speaker or trainer more than with the organization Increasing focus on professional consultation may pull some agencies away from their mission Sales (promotional items, training manuals or videos, etc.) See page 51 for information on social enterprise and entrepreneurial approaches.
 Depending on items being sold, can raise significant income Can build community support, reinforce branding Sale of items made by participants or staff/volunteers validates individual skills For some organizations (such as arts programs), products can reinforce mission and teach marketing skills to participants Avenue for volunteer involvement Occasional sale of promotional items may not generate significant income Successful marketing strategies require expertise and dedicated staff or volunteers Upfront funds are usually required for the production of sales items Inventory needs to be maintained